There’s a lot of talk about “going virtual” these days. But what exactly does that mean?

 Having a virtual business means relying on the web for communications and meetings.
 Instead of spending a big chunk of money on rent (even a small office is pretty expensive these days), you spend a much smaller amount of money on the tools that keep your team in contact.
 These tools usually include video chat software, text chat tools, and product management software.

-Who it works for
+Who a virtual office works for

 Of course, not every company thrives with a virtual office.
 Working remotely works the best for small businesses with motivated employees—and it requires a particular kind of culture.
 To succeed as a virtual company, it’s important to empower your virtual staff by giving them the training and the tools they need to succeed.